SparkPost/support-docs/articles/user-guide/subaccounts.md

 **Note**: Subaccounts cannot be nested beneath other subaccounts.

-This is how subaccount creation appears in the UI:
+This is how subaccount creation appears in the app:

 ![subaccount create screenshot](media/subaccounts/create-subaccount-api-key.png)